Eniii68/Template-HsH/README.md

 ## Packages

-### Provided Packages
+### Provided packages

-These Packages are automatically included by the classfile.
+These Packages are automatically included by the class file.
 These are either important for provided functions or so generally useful that they are used in pretty much every project anyway.

  - `inputenc` for input encoding, all input files (.tex files, etc.) are expected to be UTF8 encoded